ArwebTeam/arweb/README.md

 # arweb

-Arweb is a module that allows building serverless, dynamic applications upon arweave
+Arweb is a module that allows easily building serverless, dynamic applications upon arweave

 # What does it do?